-Come 2019 Taylor Phinney will be crushing cobbles at the Spring Classics with EF Pro Cycling once again as he will return to the team next season.
+Come 2019 Taylor Phinney will be crushing cobbles at the Spring Classics with EF Education First Pro Cycling Team as he will return to the team next season.
 As Phinney eases into his off-season we chat about the drama of the Hell of the North, how the Tour de France is like playing Call of Duty, and superpowers.

 Take us through this year, what’s been the highs and lows?